by Oliver Goodwin | May 3, 2022

 The dangers of deepfakes, however, are insurmountable.
 Below we discuss some of them and their social, political, and economic impacts:

 The list of ills that deepfakes bring can never be complete without mentioning its pornographic application.
 The very origin of the name “deepfakes”, as we’ve mentioned earlier in this post, springs from its use in the malicious creation of pornographic content.
-To put this in perspective, research shows that pornographic content online in 2020 contained 96% of deepfake videos, which means videos this much were made to tarnish the image of their victims.
-This puts the reputation of female celebrities especially at risk of absolute damage if not controlled.
+To put this in perspective, research shows that pornographic content online in 2020 contained 96% of deepfake videos, which means deepfake pornography was made to tarnish the image of its victims.
+This puts the reputation of female celebrities, especially, at risk of absolute damage if not controlled.

-People can use Deepfake technology to create false videos of persons of financial authority to prise money from them.
+People can use Deepfake technology to create fake videos of persons of financial authority to prise money from them.
 In 2020, Forrester predicted the cost of deepfakes scams to be $250 million.